henryrcho/hockeypi/README.md

 # HockeyPi

 HockeyPi wraps the NHL Statistics API, retrieving team/game/player-level statistics and producing dataframes for analysis.
-The analysis directory contains sample analysis conducted with the library.
+The analysis directory contains sample analysis conducted using the hockeypi library.